Djaytan/bukkit-slf4j/README.md

 }
 ```

-Then you can simply declare loggers as follows:
+Then you can simply declare a new logger as follows:

 ```java
 import org.slf4j.Logger;